ourdatafuture/ourdatafuture/index.md

 But let’s say we are doing something with the data.
 Let’s say we are collecting it in a database and this takes quite a lot of effort and resources.
 In the case of EU law, the protection applies to the creation of the database, not the data entries themselves.
 More specifically, the resources invested in making the database are the object of protection, not the creation of a database in itself.
 This is called a sui generis right, different from copyright and data protection.
 See [CJEU case C-203/02, British Horseracing Board vs Hill, 2004](http://curia.europa.eu/juris/document/document.jsf?text=&docid=49633&pageIndex=0&doclang=EN&mode=lst&dir=&occ=first&part=1&cid=144600)

 Similarly, if we discuss compilations (such as an anthology for example), the protection lies with the originality of selection and arrangement of information - it does not protect the individual elements that make the compilation.
 A compilation would be protected under copyright law.

 ### Data markets in practical terms.

 Let's imagine we somehow figured out all the questions related to ownership.
 Then we still need to consider the practical aspects of a data market.
 Let’s say in an ownership system, some individuals would presumably sell their data.
-Who is going to set the price?
+Who is going to set the value and price?
 Based on what criteria?
 Am I going to have equal negotiation power?
 How would the money actually be transferred in practice?
+Will the price flutuate depending on the markets in different countries and currencies?
 Will I need to spend time brokering or auctioning data?
+Would I need to pay for advice?
 Where would I go if I am not satisfied?
 Will I spend my time monitoring companies to make sure they actually respect the contractual agreement?
 Will I go to court if they don’t, and spend years awaiting for a resolution?
 Also, how would consent would be managed without producing decision exhaustion?
 Will we need to give instructions to our own bidding bots?
 Data ownership puts a lot of burden and responsibility on the individual to manage all data exchanges.
 Does this really mean more control?

 Additionally, if I start selling data, companies would have very little incentive to promote any form of data transfers or portability from one service to the other, as they will be heavily invested in buying data.
 If we aren’t able to pull data from one company and move it to another in an easy way, we will just get trapped in the same corporate walled gardens of today.
 We won’t be able to complain to companies if we are dissatisfied.
 What’s more, start ups and small companies would still rely on large investments in order to be able to compete with big companies when buying data.
 Regulating licensing of data would be extremely difficult and startups would be loyal to their investors, not to innovation and/or social good.

-# Scenario 2 – Data labor
+# Scenario 2 – Data labour

 ![Data labor future](img/sketch_2.png "Data labor future")